php-fig/fig-standards/proposed/http.md

     /**
      * Gets all headers.
      *
-     * The keys represent the header name as it will be sent over the wire, and
+     * The keys of the returned array represents the header name as it will be
-     * the values are an array of strings representing the header values.
+     * sent over the wire, and each value is a HeaderValuesInterface object that
+     * can be used like an array or cast to a string.
      *
      *     // Represent the headers as a string
      *     foreach ($message->getHeaders() as $name => $values) {
-     *         echo $name . ': ' .  implode(', ', $values) . "\r\n";
+     *         echo "{$name}: {$values}\r\n";
      *     }
      *
-     * @return array Returns an associative array of the message's HTTP headers
+     * @return array Returns an associative array of the message's headers */ public function getHeaders();
-     *     where the key is the name of the header as it will be sent over the
-     *     wire, and the value is an array of strings for a particular header.
-     */
-    public function getHeaders();